-We use two types of designated switches to recover the network from single-link failures: non-SDN designated switch, and SDN designated switch.
+We use two types of designated switches to recover the network from single-link failures.
+The first type is the traditional non-SDN designated switch, and the second type is the SDN designated switch.
 Non-SDN designated switches can only set up IP tunnels.
-From the affected router to the non-SDN designated switch, the IP tunnel must be a shortest path; from the non-SDN designated switch to the destination switch, the path must also be a shortest path.
+From the affected router to the non-SDN designated switch, the IP tunnel

+(a) Use non-SDN designated (b) Use SDN designated switch.